IfCodingWereNatural/icwn-site/packages/blog/src/content/sst/4-live-lambda.md

    1. Profit
 2. Explain why this is so amazing.

-   - (I already touched on some of these things in the introduction video)
+   - I already touched on some of these things in the introduction video
-   - Working on lambda can be really painful.
+   - Working on lambda can be really painful

      - I used to use Serverless Framework and they had a feature called serverless offline.
 I found it really difficult to work with